How to Get Rid of the Sunday Scaries

 journal prompts

-Positivity is Everything
+Positivity is Everything ☀️

-Remember, there’s a past version of you that would be so proud of where you are in life today.
-It's important to give yourself credit for your hard work and acknowledge the progress you've made.
-By focusing on your strengths and accomplishments, you can boost your confidence and feel more capable of tackling the challenges that lie ahead.
+By focusing on your strengths and accomplishments, you'll boost your confidence and feel more capable of tackling the challenges that lie ahead.
 So, instead of dreading the upcoming week, try to approach it with a sense of gratitude and pride for all that you've accomplished.

 By prioritizing self-care, staying active, setting realistic goals, practicing gratitude, connecting with others, and getting enough rest, you can get rid of the Sunday Scaries once and for all, and start the week off on a positive and motivated note.
+That might sound like a handful, but even just choosing one or two of those tips each week is sure to help.

 -emily